prydin/the-bog-standard/README.md

 mounted close to the drivers and outputs, the bias current will have a pronounced negative temperature coefficient, so you should expect the quiescent current to be higher on a cold amplifier and then settle.

+## Volume control
+It's crucial to fit the volume control after the input lowpass filter in order to avoid a frequency response that varies with the volume.
+To facilitate this, the PCB comes with a connector for a volume potentiometer.
+I've used 50k pots with good results.
+If you don't need a volume control at the power amplifier, i.e. if the amplifier is driven by a preamp, just short pins 2 and 3 on the volume control connector.

 ## Power supply and grounding
 The very simple unregulated power supply that's part of this repository seems to work well and is desined along the principle of simplicity rather than sophistication.
 The amplifier itself should have a decent Power